wlaur/encomp/docs/usage.rst

     pressure_kPa = pressure.to('kPa')

 Refer to the unit definition file (``encomp/data/units.txt``) for a list of accepted unit names.
-This definition file is based on the ``defaults_en.txt`` file from ``pint`` and has been slightly modified.
+This definition file is based on the ``defaults_en.txt`` file from ``pint``, with some slight modifications.

 Quantity types
 ~~~~~~~~~~~~~~

-The quantity class also contains information about its *dimensionality*.
+The quantity class also contains information about *dimensionality*.
 It is not possible to create an instance of the base class :py:class:`encomp.units.Quantity`, since this would not have any dimensionality at all (a *dimensionless* quantity still has a dimensionality of *1*).
-A unique subclass of :py:class:`encomp.units.Quantity` is created for each new dimensionality.
-The subclasses are cached and reused, which means that the ``is`` operator can be used to check for equality.
+Each new dimensionality is represented by a unique subclass of :py:class:`encomp.units.Quantity`.

 .. code-block:: python